 Q. How long does it take to get my test results?

-After you are tested, you should expect your results within approximately three days of your appointment.
+After you are tested, you should expect your results within approximately 48 hours of your appointment.

 Q. How will I get my test results?